saucermanlab/Netflux2/README.txt

-    openmodel() opens file dialog, creates NetfluxModel, reactionParams, speciesParams, speciesIDs, reactionRules downloadmodel() writes 3 files to uploads, then downloads them in browser downloadxgmml() calls model2xgmml, writes xgmml, then downloads it from browser simulate() loads the ODEfunc, params, runs either new or continued simulations create_plot() takes the selected variables, t, and y and makes a plot replot() runs create_plot() again (needed?)
+    openmodel() opens file dialog, creates NetfluxModel, reactionParams, speciesParams, speciesIDs, reactionRules downloadmodel() writes 3 files to uploads, then downloads them in browser downloadxgmml() calls model2xgmml, writes xgmml, then downloads it from browser downloadSimulation() loads model, t, y, writes csv, then downloads it from browser simulate() loads the ODEfunc, params, runs either new or continued simulations create_plot() takes the selected variables, t, and y and makes a plot replot() runs create_plot() again (needed?)